carbon-language/carbon-lang/docs/design/generics/terminology.md

 the type define a value for a member constant is called an _associated constant_, and similarly an _associated function_ or _associated type_.

-Different types can satisfy an interface with different definitions for the member.
-So we say their definitions are _associated_ with what type is implementing the interface.
+Different types can satisfy an interface with different definitions for a given member.
+These definitions are _associated_ with what type is implementing the interface.
 An [impl](#impls-implementations-of-interfaces) defines what is associated with the type for that interface.